-5.2.1 Consideration of SAPS Options
+4.2.1.
+Consideration of SAPS Options

 Energex considers there is no SAPS option that could form a potential credible option on a standalone basis, or that could form a significant part of the credible option.
-In particular the load requirements, per the forecast in the Capalaba region could not be supported by a network that is not part of the interconnected national electricity system.
+In particular the load requirements, per the forecast in the Capalaba supply area, could not be supported by a network that is not part of the interconnected national electricity system.

-5.2.2 Demand Management (Demand Reduction)
+4.2.2.
+Demand Management (Demand Reduction)

-Energex's Demand & Energy Management (DEM) team has assessed the potential non network alternative (NNA) options required to defer the network option and determine if there is a viable demand management (DM) option to replace or reduce the need for the network options proposed.
+Energex's Demand & Energy Management (DEM) team has assessed the potential non-network alternative options required to defer the network option and determine if there is a viable demand management (DM) option to replace or reduce the need for the network options proposed.